tuva-health/zus_connector/dbt_doc_blocks/column_descriptions.md

 Description of the admit_type_code for the encounter.
 {% enddocs %}

-{% docs age %}
-The age of the patient calculated based on their date of birth and the last time the tuva project was run.
-{% enddocs %}

-{% docs age_group %}
-The decade age group the patient falls into based on their calculated age.
-{% enddocs %}

 {% docs allowed_amount %}
 The total amount allowed (includes amount paid by the insurer and patient).
-{% enddocs %}

-{% docs ambulance_flag %}
-Indicates whether ambulance services were utilized during the encounter (1 for yes, 0 for no).
-{% enddocs %}

-{% docs apr_drg_code %}
-APR-DRG for the claim (inpatient claims only).
-{% enddocs %}

-{% docs apr_drg_description %}
-Description of the APR-DRG code.
 {% enddocs %}

 {% docs atc_code %}